 Of course, the first one is a no-brainer, and probably the ideal solution for building an office at home.
-If you’ve got a room that goes unused most of the time, it’s time to repurpose it.
+If you’ve got a room that goes unused most of the time like a guest bedroom, it’s time to repurpose it.

 Having a separate room to work from is a dream come true for many work-from-home moms, and it doesn’t even have to be a big one.
 As long as it can fit a chair, a desk, and some home office add-ons, you’re good to go.

 - Rely on interesting wallpapers to create an accent wall in your home office.